2008 United States Senate election in Delaware: Aftermath

+A few weeks after the election, The News Journal published an opinion piece by Greg Gober on Delaware's election laws.
+Gober found the result unfair and undemocratic as Biden's replacement was not voted on.
+He also criticized Biden himself for his dual campaigns.
 Biden took the oath of office in the Senate chamber with his fellow senators-elect on January 3, 2009, but resigned his seat on January 15, 2009, and assumed the vice presidency five days later.

-Outgoing Delaware Governor Ruth Ann Minner appointed Ted Kaufman, a Democrat and longtime Biden advisor, to fill the vacant seat pending a 2010 special election.
-Kaufman stated he had no plans to run in 2010.
-O'Donnell once again ran unsuccessfully for the seat, losing to Democrat Chris Coons.
+Outgoing Delaware Governor Ruth Ann Minner appointed Ted Kaufman, a Democrat and longtime Biden advisor, to fill the vacant seat pending a 2010 special election, where Kaufman stated he had no plans to run.
+O'Donnell once again ran unsuccessfully for the seat, defeating congressman Mike Castle in the Republican primary in an upset but losing the general election to Democrat Chris Coons.
+In 2015, she was sued by the Federal Election Commission (FEC) for misuse of campaign funds and was found guilty a year later.